mautic/developer-documentation-new/docs/plugins/mautic_vs_symfony.rst

 Custom Translator
 ------------------
 Mautic has a custom translator that extends Symfony's ``Translator`` component and enables Mautic's distributable language package model.
-All plugins and bundles should contain US English language strings by default. https://github.com/mautic/language-packer integrates with Transifex to create language packs stored in https://github.com/mautic/language-packs.
+All Plugins and bundles should contain US English language strings by default. https://github.com/mautic/language-packer integrates with Transifex to create language packs stored in https://github.com/mautic/language-packs.